-In April 2020, the Group's subsidiary Mercator Gold Australia Pty Ltd entered into an agreement for the sale of Avoca and Timor exploration licences EL5387, EL006280, EL006913 and EL006278 in Victoria to Currawong Resources Pty Ltd, a wholly owned subsidiary of Fosterville South Exploration Ltd. A cash payment of US\$500,000 was received at the time and ECR continues to be entitled to:
+In April 2020, the Group's subsidiary Mercator Gold Australia Pty Ltd entered into an agreement for the sale of the Avoca and Timor exploration licences.
+A cash payment of US\$500,000 was received at the time and ECR continues to be entitled to:

-- 1. A further payment of A\$1 for every ounce of gold or gold equivalent of measured resource, indicated resource or inferred resource estimated within the area of one or more of the licences in any combination or aggregation of the foregoing, up to a maximum of A\$1,000,000 in aggregate; and - 2.
+- A further payment of A\$1 for every ounce of gold or gold equivalent of measured resource, indicated resource or inferred resource estimated within the area of one or more of the licences in any combination or aggregation of the foregoing, up to a maximum of A\$1,000,000 in aggregate; and - 2.
 A further payment of A\$1 for every ounce of gold or gold equivalent produced from within the area of one or more of the licences, up to a maximum of A\$1,000,000 in aggregate.